 Day 11: Day Trip to Nara from Kyoto

-Nara is a super easy and rewarding city to include in your 2-week Japan itinerary.
+Nara is a rewarding city to include in your 2-week Japan itinerary.

 Japan’s first permanent capital is stuffed full of historic treasures and is home to no less than three UNESCO World Heritage Sites, some of Japan’s oldest temples and the world’s friendliest deer.